Pakistani officials complete six-year USDA agricultural export training program

-and agricultural industry representatives completed a six-year U.S. Department of Agriculture (USDA) sponsored training program in a ceremony here Sunday.
+and agricultural industry representatives completed a six-year U.S. Department of Agriculture (USDA) sponsored training program in a ceremony at the local hotel in Islamabad.

 Counselor, US Embassy Islamabad, Muhammad Tariq Khan, Deputy Director Department of Plant Protection, Karachi, and Dr. Babar Bajwa, CABI (Centre for Agriculture and Biosciences International) Director Pakistan and West Asia.